-The U.S. has five years from the date of signing to amend its credit for reinsurance laws and regulations to conform with the requirements of the Covered Agreement or face federal preemption determinations by the FIO.
-To address the requirements of the Covered Agreement, the National Association of Insurance Commissioners ("NAIC") has formally adopted revisions to its existing credit for reinsurance model law and model regulation to conform with the requirements of the Covered Agreement with the expectation that states will adopt and implement the modified model law and regulation by September 2022.
+The U.S. had five years from the date of signing to amend its credit for reinsurance laws and regulations to conform with the requirements of the Covered Agreement or face federal preemption determinations by the FIO.
+To address the requirements of the Covered Agreement, the National Association of Insurance Commissioners ("NAIC") formally adopted revisions to its existing credit for reinsurance model law and model regulation to conform with the requirements of the Covered Agreement with the expectation that states adopt and implement the modified model law and regulation by September 2022.
+As of September 22 2022, all 56 NAIC jurisdictions adopted the necessary laws and regulations to avoid federal preemption.